stalcup-dev/marketing-ab-experiment/README.md

 - **Timing distribution diagnostics:**
   - Day-of-week and hour-of-day differ significantly across groups (p ≪ 0.001).
   - With large samples, small differences become statistically detectable; however these signals still indicate groups may not be perfectly comparable across time windows.
+  - **However, stratified lift by day/hour matches the naive lift (~0.78 pp vs 0.77 pp), suggesting timing mix is unlikely the primary driver of the observed lift.**

 ### Practical implication